How To Stage A House For Sale

 - Hallway – Keep this space clear and open as possible, keep coats and shoes out of sight

-- Bookshelves – tidy the shelves, box up overflow of books giving a sense of space.
+- Bookshelves – Tidy the shelves, box up the overflow of books giving a sense of space.

 - Kitchen worktops – Have only the essentials like kettle and microwave on display.

-- Garage – have it clean and organised.
+- Garage – Have it cleaned and organised.
 People will be viewing its potential as much as the house.

-You only get one chance to make a great first impression so put in the work now and declutter your home and you will be guaranteed to sell your home quickly and achieve your asking price.
+You only get one chance to make a great first impression so put in the work now and declutter your home.
+You will be guaranteed to sell your home quickly and achieve your asking price.